GSA/digitalgov.gov/content/events/2019/11/2019-11-19-socialgov-talk-reaching-small-businesses-in-digital-environment.md

 ---

-_This meeting is the fall meeting for [SocialGov](https://digital.gov/communities/social-media/), the federal government’s social media community of practice.
+_This meeting is sponsored by [SocialGov](https://digital.gov/communities/social-media/), the federal government’s social media community of practice.
 SocialGov has over 1,200 members from more than 90 departments and agencies across the federal government._

 The DGU team will send a reminder email prior to the event that includes a link to join the video.